 On our recent trip to Bardstown, Kentucky we stopped at the Kentucky Railway Museum for a few hours.
 My son, just like most 5 year old boys, loves trains.
 We have ridden a few trains, but no two train experiences are the same.
 Gabe was excited to tour the train museum, but the highlight of the stop was to go for a ride through the beautiful central Kentucky countryside.

 The Kentucky Railway Museum is located in New Haven, Kentucky; we actually passed by there on our way to our destination.
 The museum is small, but it has a variety of exhibits.
 It’s actually a great way to spend time while you’re waiting on the train to board.
 Gabe really enjoyed watching their model train.
+He enjoyed it so much we’re considering getting him some model steam engines for home.
+He already has a miniature train station, which looks very realistic may I add, so I think a model steam engine will fit into the scene quite nicely.
+He really does love trains so he’ll be really excited to add another one to his collection.

 When they called for boarding, we quickly realized that they boarded groups first.
 I also noticed that many people were carrying food.
 I didn’t know that you could take your own food and drinks on board.
 They just request that it isn’t anything messy.
 The Museum doesn’t offer food for purchase, so don’t go hungry!
 You do have an opportunity to purchase things from a small country store midway through your train ride while they are repositioning the engine for your return trip.
 The options from the store are limited, so don’t expect anything fancy.
 The family next to us had packed a nice picnic style lunch which was easily eaten in our seating in the dining car.
 Jeremy picked up some sandwiches, drinks, and chips from the store during our stop.